-Whether you went a little overboard when your favorite coffee brand went on sale or are just a smart consumer looking to buy in bulk, you might’ve found yourself asking the question, “Does coffee expire”?
+Whether you went a little overboard when your favorite coffee brand went on sale or are simply a savvy consumer looking to buy in bulk, you may have wondered, “Does coffee expire?”

 The answer isn't as cut-and-dry as you might think, as while coffee can indeed go bad, it doesn't do so in the traditional sense of the word.

-In short, coffee beans can go bad and lose their taste after being stored for extended periods.
+In short, coffee beans can go bad and lose their flavor if stored for extended periods.

-The reason why specialty coffee beans bought from independent stores have such a shorter shelf life is that their value lies in the potent flavor and aroma they carry.
+The reason specialty coffee beans bought from independent stores have a shorter shelf life is that their value lies in the potent flavor and aroma they possess.

-Therefore, as soon as these components start dulling after a few weeks, it can be argued that the coffee beans have gone bad.
+Therefore, as soon as these components start dulling after a few weeks, it can be argued that the coffee beans are past their peak.

 Another essential difference between the two varieties is that they're targeted to different customer bases.